-This article goes over how to prevent student disputes and outlines Teachable’s chargeback policy.
+This article goes over how to prevent and handle student chargebacks.
+It also outlines Teachable’s chargeback policy.

 A chargeback (also known as a dispute) occurs when a cardholder questions their payment with their card issuer; this differs from a refund, which is a voluntary return of funds from the billing entity.
 A transaction may be disputed for a variety of reasons by a customer, including unfamiliar or fraudulent charges—this is an unavoidable aspect of taking payment online.
 However, understanding how to handle and prevent disputes with your students is an important step towards minimizing loss and chargeback rates.